RakshaMishra22/Project-/README.md

 **Features and Highlights:**
-Advanced tooltip on the country-wise tree map for drilldown insights.
+Advanced Tooltip: Added on the country-wise tree map to display detailed insights on hover without crowding the visual..
-Slicers for filtering by year, country, city, and price range.
+Bookmarks: Implemented for seamless navigation between different report views (Table Booking, Online Delivery, Current Delivery).
-KPI cards showing total restaurants, cuisines, and countries.
+KPI cards summarising key figures: total restaurants, total cuisines, countries, and average ratings.
 Trend lines for restaurants opened by year and quarter.
 Top cuisines and most voted countries visualised.
-Interactive map for geographical distribution.
+Interactive map for geographical distribution which also has drilldown .

 **📊 METRICS ANALYSED:**